piotrsrodka/RGFinance/README.md

 There is a simple diagram showing the next 24 months.

 Assets, Profits and Expenses can be provided in PLN, EUR, USD or GOZ (ounce of gold).
-They all can be recalculated to PLN by taking current Forex ratios.
+They all can be recalculated to PLN, EUR or USD by taking current (on-line) Forex ratios.

 Assets have Yearly Interest Rate associated with them, so you can automatically see your interest profits each month.
 It does not take into account accumulation (yet).